 The essence of employee recognition lives within the eye of the beholder.
 Generally, it’s characterized by upholding and reinforcing positive behaviors in the workplace through formal acknowledgement and rewards.
 But best practices and key employee recognition tactics can help to better reach and engage employees.

-Traditionally, this fostering of good work activity has lived in the confines of long-established service awards and spot awards.
+Traditionally, fostering of good work activity has lived in the confines of long-established service awards and spot awards.
 Both are solid strategies.
 Service awards recognize the milestone years of service contributed by employees, helping them realize that their efforts and loyalty are noticed and appreciated.
 Spot layers on top of the more occasional service award strategy and regularly recognizes above-and-beyond actions by employees that exhibit core values.

 Since employee recognition has a positive effect on culture, happiness, productivity and more – companies are making an effort to further their approach in recognition to further realize the results.